aibarra988/Bamazon/README.md

 # Bamazon
-A CLI based store front written in Node.js and MySQL.
+A CLI based store front and management written in Node.js and MySQL.

 ---